SalesforceFoundation/NPSP/Contributor/Developer-Edition-Salesforce-Instance.md

 ---
 # Create a DE Org

-Each developer for NPSP has their own development environment that all their development takes place in.
+Now that you're done [setting up github](Contributor/Github.html), each developer for NPSP needs their own development environment that all their coding takes place in.
 Developer edition salesforce instances (aka ‘DE orgs’) are free, you can [sign up for one here](https://developer.salesforce.com/en/signup).
 We strongly recommend a new developer instance to avoid any potential conflicts.

 Be sure to write down your login and remember your password.
 Once you have logged in, [reset your security token](https://help.salesforce.com/apex/HTViewHelpDoc?id=user_security_token.htm) and copy that down too for later.